-- 9.43 The cemetery on the A5013 occupies a ridge of higher ground, which is elevated above the grazing marshes and watermeadows flanking Tillington Drain and Doxey Drain to the south west.
-From here it is possible to obtain clear views across the open landscape to Castletown, the historic town centre and the scheduled castle in the distance.
-This is shown in Image EDP 13. - 9.44 Broadly-speaking, this replicates the view contained in the 1683 engraving and is therefore an important facet of the castle's setting within the contemporary landscape.
-In that view, which is replicated on an interpretation panel located on the north side of the castle keep, the churches of St. Chad and St. Mary in the town are shown, as is the Church of St. Mary at Castle Church, which nestles on the lower slopes of the castle on the left hand side. - 9.45 This view illustrates that the historic settlement of Stafford was concentrated on the low lying land alongside the River Sow, with agricultural fields, enclosed with hedgerows and standards, stretching up the slopes beneath the castle, which itself was provided with an open aspect unrestricted by woodland. - 9.46 The castle mound still remains a prominent feature of the landscape and forms a backdrop to this particular view.
+7.70 The cemetery on the A5013 occupies a ridge of higher ground, which is elevated above the grazing marshes and watermeadows flanking Tillington Drain and Doxey Drain to

+- 7.71 Broadly-speaking, this replicates the view contained in the 1683 engraving and is therefore an important facet of the castle's setting within the contemporary landscape.
+In that view, which is replicated on an interpretation panel located on the north side of the castle keep, the churches of St. Chad and St. Mary in the town are shown, as is the Church of St. Mary at Castle Church, which nestles on the lower slopes of the castle on the left hand side. - 7.72 This view illustrates that the historic settlement of Stafford was concentrated on the low lying land alongside the River Sow, with agricultural fields, enclosed with hedgerows and intermittent standards, stretching up the slopes beneath the castle, which was provided with an open aspect unrestricted by woodland. - 7.73 The castle mound still remains a prominent feature of the landscape and forms a backdrop to this particular view.
 However, the castle keep is now concealed by woodland which cloaks the upper slopes of the hillside.
-The keep is no longer visible; an unfortunate development in view of it being designed as a folly.

-- 9.47 In the same way, the development of the residential estate at Castlefields has extended the town of Stafford on to the lower slopes of the eminence beneath the castle, such that the expanse of agricultural fields, separating the two, has been reduced and the visual and aesthetic prominence of the scheduled monument has likewise (see Image EDP 13). - 9.48 The foreshortening effect of distance (in this case two kilometres) means that there now appears to be just a narrow ring of agricultural fields positioned around the middle slopes of the hillside, serving to separate the scheduled castle on its summit from the residential estates of Castlefields around the base. - 9.49 The expansion of residential development on to the middle slopes of the hillside below the castle; i.e. at Burleyfields; will lead to the loss of visual and aesthetic separation between the scheduled castle and the upper edge of the town of Stafford. - 9.50 However, whilst this would therefore lead to a reduction in the prominence and dominance of the castle, it must be recognised that the existing electricity pylons exert a considerable influence over the landscape hereabouts.
-Moreover, the proposed residential allocation would be perceived within the context of what is already a well developed landscape below the scheduled castle and would not be incongruous. - 9.51 Therefore, whilst it is recognised that there will be change, and also potentially some loss of significance from the scheduled monument, it is expected that it will be comparatively limited in nature. - 9.52 By way of comparison, the development of land on the lower-lying land at Castlefields and north of Doxey village would have a negligible effect on this view, as it would blend into the wider context of residential land uses around the town of Stafford.
+The 19th century keep is no longer visible; an unfortunate development in view of it being designed as a folly. - 7.74 In the same way, the development of the residential estate at Castlefields has extended the town of Stafford on to the lower slopes of the eminence beneath the castle, such that the expanse of agricultural fields, separating the two, has been reduced and the visual and aesthetic prominence of the monument has likewise (Image EDP 21). - 7.75 The foreshortening effect of distance (in this case two kilometres) means that there now appears to be just a narrow ring of agricultural fields positioned around the middle slopes of the hillside, serving to separate the scheduled castle on its summit from the residential estates of Castlefields around the base. - 7.76 The expansion of residential development on to the middle slopes of the hillside below the castle; i.e. at Burleyfields; will lead to the loss of visual and aesthetic separation between the scheduled castle and the upper edge of the town of Stafford.
+Nonetheless, the preparation of a sensitive masterplan, which identifies the upper slopes within the site for low intensity, low density uses and incorporates substantial areas of green open space around the southern margins, could minimise this impact.